ONE WORLD WEEK 2020: NOVEMBER 23rd – 29th

 Below you’ll find information on last year’s One World Week to give you a flavour of what’s in store!
 Check back soon for all the details on this year’s events!

-This resource explores the issue of Climate Change and the Sustainable Development Goals.
+This toolkit explores the issue of power and helps you make links to the Sustainable Development Goals.

 One World Week Training